pomatio/pom-form/README.md

 ## Functions to sanitize
 The framework has built-in functions to sanitize each of the fields.
 You can call these functions before saving values to ensure that the value you receive is safe to tamper with.

-All functions return the sanitized value.
-If the value is not valid, it returns false.

 ```PHP
 sanitize_pom_form_button($value);